microsoft/DirectXMesh/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-July 28, 2017
+September 22, 2017

 This package contains DirectXMesh, a shared source library for performing various geometry content processing operations including generating normals and tangent frames, triangle adjacency computations, and vertex cache optimization.

-The source is written for Visual Studio 2013 or 2015.
-It is recommended that you make use of VS 2013 Update 5 or VS 2015 Update 3 and Windows 7 Service Pack 1 or later.
+The source is written for Visual Studio 2013, 2015, or 2017.
+It is recommended that you make use of VS 2013 Update 5, VS 2015 Update 3, the latest VS 2017 update, and Windows 7 Service Pack 1 or later.

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.